-For many large companies, the issue of data storage is becoming more and more acute every day.
+For many large companies, the data storage issue is becoming more and more acute every day.
 Volumes are growing by leaps and bounds.
 Even what information companies collect and store is constantly changing; therefore, companies must quickly adapt to ever-changing circumstances.
 The positive is that technology also does not stand still.
-There are more and more of them every day, and the task of company leaders is to make the right decision about how and where to store the collected and systematized data.
+There are more and more of them every day, and the task of company leaders is to decide how and where to store the collected and systematized data.

 Such an increase in the information collected is because companies are striving to start the digital transformation process effectively.
 This applies not only to large companies and organizations but also to medium and small companies.
-The data collected influences the quality of products and services companies will provide to their customers, as well as satisfy their needs.
-Furthermore, it plays an important role in the competitiveness of these organizations.
+The data collected influences the quality of products and services companies will provide to their customers and satisfy their needs.
+Furthermore, it plays an essential role in the competitiveness of these organizations.

-Businesses collect a huge amount of data, which in turn requires them to innovate in the technologies they use to store it and quickly access it.
+Businesses collect a considerable amount of data, requiring them to innovate in the technologies they use to store and quickly access it.
 Safety is also an important point.

 Today, there are several options for technologies that allow companies to do their job well.
 We’ll cover how businesses large and small can store their data securely.

 This is a relatively new solution that has captured the attention of many companies.
-This option implies that all data is stored in one place, that is, on a server provided by the service provider.
+This option implies that all data is stored in one place, on a server provided by the service provider.
 Companies do not need to think about finding a place for servers.
 They can simply access the information they need using tools such as an app, browser, or other software.
-The advantage is clear, as IT leaders don’t have to worry about what media to use, how to secure access, handle data migration, or backup in case of an emergency.
+The advantage is clear; IT leaders don’t have to worry about what media to use, how to secure access, handle data migration, or backup in an emergency.

-A huge number of companies are now using the latest innovations like vSAN, which involves splitting physical servers into virtual ones.
-This allows companies to stop depending on huge machines that can break down or fail.
+Many companies are now using the latest innovations like vSAN, which involves splitting physical servers into virtual ones.
+This allows companies to stop depending on giant machines that can break down or fail.

-Do not forget about the ease of access, because you can get it from anywhere in the world.
+Do not forget the ease of access because you can get it anywhere.
 You just need an internet connection.
-It is not even necessary to have a computer or laptop because you can access information with a smartphone in your hands.
+Having a computer or laptop is unnecessary because you can access information with a smartphone in your hands.

 The popularity of such a solution is beginning to fade as companies prefer innovative solutions that offer more benefits.
-However, servers remain an important part of many companies to this day, as they are not ready to put up with issues related to confidentiality and the speed of access to information.
+However, servers remain an essential part of many companies today, as they are not ready to put up with issues related to confidentiality and the speed of access to information.

-Choosing this option you cannot do without buying a license to use the software product without any problems.
+You cannot choose this option without buying a license to use the software product without any problems.
 You can get a solution that you can later install on your server.
-Here comes the understanding that you will be engaged in its maintenance, as well as other issues that only professionals in their field can deal with.
+Here comes the understanding that you will be engaged in its maintenance and other issues that only professionals in their field can deal with.
 That is why you will need a team of specialists who will be responsible for it.

 The obvious advantage of such a solution is that you are not limited in your actions.
 You make decisions, choose methods of integration with other systems, and also get the freedom to choose those versions that suit you best for specific purposes.

-The biggest disadvantage is the increase in financial costs.
+The most significant disadvantage is the increase in financial costs.
 You have to buy equipment, install software, do maintenance, hire a team of professionals, and much more.
 It is for this reason that many companies refuse this solution.
 However, it all depends on each specific case.

 Large companies that are involved in the process of quickly updating huge amounts of data remain adherents of this solution.
 In addition, security and privacy play a decisive role since only you will control who will have access to the information.

 The third option, which is no less popular, is network-attached storage.
-Its convenience lies in that you get a ready-made box with everything you need, that is, hard drives and control boards.
-It is free running, and you get software for full access control right away.
+Its convenience lies in getting a ready-made box with everything you need: hard drives and control boards.
+It is free running, and you get software for full access control immediately.
 All you have to do is plug it in and start working.
 After that, you can start making settings using the supplied instruction manual.

 The main advantages of this solution are: